ignatkuzyakov/fft/README.md

 -DTIMER (turn on the timer for fft function execution)

 -DALLERRS (show an array of errors as a MatLab form array)

+-DIFFERENCE (the difference of standart deviation (or time if -DTIMER flag on) of recursive and no recursive function)